Family Reports in Australian Parenting Cases

 Family consultant recommendations

-Family reports may often contain recommendations about how parenting time and parental responsibility should be allocated between the parties.
+Family reports may often contain recommendations about how parenting time and parental responsibility should be allocated between parties.
 The recommendations will reflect what the family consultant believes is in the child’s best interests, in particular their care, welfare and development needs.

 The level of detail in these recommendations will vary between family consultants.
 Some family consultants will provide detailed recommendations, while others will make more general comments.